Technology Assurance Group

 • Project management software to track action items and progress

-• Video conferencing solutions for remote QBRs
+• Video conferencing solutions for remote SBRs

-Get Started with Effective QBRs
+Get Started with Effective SBRs

 Remember, in the world of managed technology services, your success is intrinsically linked to your clients' success.
-By leveraging the power of QBRs, you're not just reviewing business—you're actively shaping a more prosperous future for both your clients and your MTSP.
+By leveraging the power of SBRs, you're not just reviewing business—you're actively shaping a more prosperous future for both your clients and your MTSP.

 Posted in: benefits